addisonhall/generatepress-child/README.md

 ### CSS

-As of now, there's only `base.css` within the `styles` folder, and just as it's named, its only purpose is to provide some "base" styles not already included in GeneratePress.
+As of now, there's only `base.css` within the `css` folder, and just as it's named, its only purpose is to provide some "base" styles not already included in GeneratePress.
 Much of it is pulled from [Basscss](http://basscss.com/), but I've modified and added here and there to make it more in line with GeneratePress styling.

 By the way, GeneratePress implements [Unsemantic](http://unsemantic.com/) for its layout styling.
 The additional [default styling](https://github.com/tomusborne/generatepress/blob/master/style.unmin.css) is on Github.